nikkorap/NOBlueprinter-Editor/GUIDE.md

 1. Open a prefab in Prefab Mode.
 2. Select `Blueprinter` > `Tools` > `Validate references`.
 Blueprinter checks the prefab for missing references and reports them in the Console.

+## 10. FAQ (wip)

+I cant see the blueprinter tab on the top bar
+- Check the console, if it says `Library\ScriptAssemblies\Assembly-CSharp.dll: The target path already exists and is read-only` then make sure you don't have any `*.cs` files in `Assets\`, most commonly caused by importing `TMP Examples & Extras`.
+If you did import that then delete `assets/TextMesh Pro/Examples & Extras` folder